msmielak/moonlit/README.md

   <img align="center" src="graphics/moonlit_logo.png" width="250px"/>
 </p>

-# moonlit - R package to estimate moonlight intensity for any given place and time (v 0.9)
+# moonlit: R package to estimate moonlight intensity for any given place and time (v 0.9)

-(c) Michal Smielak 2020
+If you would like to cite this package:
+Śmielak MK (2021). moonlit: R package to estimate moonlight intensity for any given place and time

+(c) Michał Śmielak 2021
 Avaiblabe under GNU General Public License version 3

 ## Description